fclaerho/buildstack/README.md

 Why, oh why?
 ------------

-The target audience is SQA engineers and developers.
+The target audience is SQA engineering, build engineering and development people.

 Here's the killer use case: check out any repository and build it.
 No question asked.